 - Examines the history of Christianity from the time of the early martyrs at the end of the second century to the rise of Islam in the seventh century.
-Prerequisites: 3 credit hours in HIST.
+Prerequisite: 3 credit hours in HIST.

-HIST 321 (3) The Crusades
+HIST 321 (3) The Crusades in World History

-Provides an overview of the crusades through an examination of the major impulses, events and figures involved in the movement.
-Students are required to read a variety of crusader histories written from a Western, Byzantine, Jewish and Muslim perspective.
-Prerequisites: 3 credit hours in HIST.
+- Provides an overview of the Crusades through an examination of the major impulses, events, and figures involved in their execution.
+Placing the Crusades in their wider east-west, Muslim-Christian context is foundational to the approach taken in the course.
+Prerequisite: 3 credit hours in HIST.